100mslive/100ms-docs/common/network.md

 ## Network disconnection/Switching networks

 Another set of common issues are minor network blips.
-Common causes are when a user moves from one room to another, or switches from wifi to data.
+Common causes are when a user moves from one room to another, or switches from Wi-Fi to data.

-100ms will send a notification within 10s of detecting a network disconnection and will automatically retry when connection is available up to 60s.
-After 60s, a terminal error is thrown to the client.
+100ms will send a notification within 10 s of detecting a network disconnection and will automatically retry when connection is available up to 60 s.
+After 60 s, a terminal error is thrown to the client.

 ## Network bandwidth limitation/large rooms